 11 Ways To Improve Accounts Payable Process With AP Automation

-In today’s competitive climate, focus has fallen increasingly on streamlining back-office functions to unlock profit.
+In today’s competitive climate, the focus has fallen increasingly on streamlining back-office functions to unlock profit.
 This allows organisations to concentrate resources on driving the business forward.

 Nowhere is this more evident than in Accounts Payable.
 Control and compliance, reducing costs and maintaining first-class supply chain relationships are vital features of a healthy finance function.

 Manual AP processing costs are higher than those associated with Accounts Payable automation solutions.
 This is coupled with higher storage overhead costs.
 Inefficient processing gives rise to issues with the potential to impair profit.
 For example, duplicate payments, late payment fees or missed early payment discounts could occur.

 Manual processing also leads to a lack of control and visibility to management.
 This leaves them unable to make informed decisions to effectively lead their team.
 This creates an environment vulnerable to fraud.
 Business growth, mergers and extension of centre locations can lead to even the best manual processing systems becoming clumsy, unwieldy and expensive to operate.

 An AP automation solution aims to eliminate the burdens that can be associated with manual or paper-based systems.
-The goal being to improve accounts payable efficiency.
+The goal is to improve accounts payable efficiency.
 AP automation software can eliminate paper from the process.
 It replaces costly, tedious and error-prone manual tasks with automated accuracy.
 This ensures control and compliance, increase visibility and management information.
 Ultimately, it improves supplier relationships with faster payment and accurate updates.

 1. Avoid Costly Duplicate and Late Payments (with Automated Invoice Matching)

 Duplicate payments can be one of the biggest drivers for AP automation.
 One client of Documation detected duplicate invoices to a value of £16m within a year following automation.
-Duplicates which could easily have been paid under the old process.
+Duplicates that could easily have been paid under the old process.